AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/contract_deployement.md

 ## Deploy the contract

-In order to deploy the ASH token we need to sign the trensaction and to know the rpc url.
-To do so, we will use the private key of the pre-funded account. (see [configure-the-subnet-transactions-wallet](https://ash.center/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation#configure-the-subnet-transactions-wallet))
+In order to deploy the ASH token we need to sign the transaction and to configure the RPC URL.
+To do so, we will use the private key of the pre-funded account (see [configure-the-subnet-transactions-wallet](https://ash.center/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation#configure-the-subnet-transactions-wallet)).
 :::tip
 This key is CB58-encoded which is not handled by forge commands. see [show-information-about-the-wallet](https://ash.center/docs/toolkit/ash-cli/tutorials/wallet-funding#show-information-about-the-wallet) to retrive the Hex-encoded version.
 :::